pessolato/pessolato.github.io/content/posts/go-str-map-microbench.md

 In short, the map key type was the dominating factor in performance, **not** the iteration method.

-To experiment with that, I created other two functions: One using a `map[int16]int` to store the counts and another still iterating through bytes but converting the bytes to rune when referencing the map keys.
+To experiment with that, I created two other functions: one using a `map[int16]int` to store the counts and another still iterating through bytes but converting the bytes to runes when referencing the map keys.

 ```go
 func CountNucleotidesByByteIndexAsRune(dna string) map[rune]int {